Summary and Distance between Sets of Texts based on Topological Data Analysis: Experiment

 \section{Experiment}

-In this section, we will justify the methodology presented above and describe thoroughly the experimentation process accomplished \footnote{The code is available in https://github.com/Cimagroup/Towards-a-Philological-Metric-Through-a-TDA-Approach}.
-In the following subsections we proceed to describe each of the steps of the experiment in detail.
+In this section, we illustrate the methodology presented above and describe thoroughly the experimentation process accomplished on the literature works of three well-known Spanish Golden Age poets\footnote{The code is available at the link \url{https://github.com/Cimagroup/TDA-based-text-metrics}.}.
+In order to determine if there exist significant differences between the TDA-based summary of the literature works of the three poets, we apply a non-parametric statistical test to the resultant persistent entropy values.
+In the following subsections, we proceed to describe each of the steps of the experiment in detail.

-\subsection{The context: Spanish Golden Age literature}
+\subsection{The Context: Spanish Golden Age Literature}

 The Spanish Golden Age literature is a complex framework still alive in the sense that it remains an appealing subject for the literary experts.
-In this section, we will provide a justification from the literary experts that supports the following experimentation, and give the preliminary literary notions needed to understand it.
+In this section, we will provide a justification borrowed from the literary experts that supports our experimental results, and recall the preliminary literary notions needed to understand them.

-The main two concepts in the traditional philological techniques to study literature styles are the {\it signifier} and the {\it signified}, terms that come from Saussure's terminology \cite{de1965curso}.
-Signifier and signified compose the so called linguistic {\it sign} which relates a concept with an abstract image in our mind.